 Ingredients

-- 16 oz. strawberries
+- 16 ounces strawberries

 - ¼ cup granulated white sugar

-- 2 tbsp. lemon juice
+- 2 tablespoons lemon juice

 Instructions

 - Cook for about 25 minutes.
-While it is boiling, smash some of the strawberries with the back of a spoon.
+While it is boiling, smash some of the larger strawberries with the back of a spoon.

-- Set a plate in the freezer for about one minute.
-Drop a quarter-sized amount of the preserves onto the plate and put back in the freezer for another minute.
-If you can run your finger through and it wrinkles up, your preserves are ready!
+- Drop a quarter-sized amount of the hot preserves onto the plate and put back in the freezer for another minute.

 - Once the preserves are cooled, seal, and store in the fridge.
-You can eat this right after cooking, but it will continue to thicken to a more jam-like consistency after being in the fridge overnight.

 - Serve on biscuits, toast, pancakes, or anything else you can think of.
 Enjoy!